spacer

 Callsign and exchange information must be received and logged by each Station for a complete QSO.

-The use of a second Transmitter or Receiver for checking other frequencies or the use of spotting nets is NOT allowed.
+The use of a second Transceiver for checking other frequencies or the use of spotting nets is NOT allowed.
+Self spotting on DX Clusters is NOT allowed.
 Only ONE transmitted signal is allowed at any given time.

 All stations must operate within the limitations of their licence at all times.